Description:- Charminar, State: Telangana

 the state of Telangana.
 These gates or arches in the Warangal Fort are

 endorsed by many.
-The arch was built around 12th century during the rule of the
+The arch was built around the 12th century during the rule of the

 10/09/2010.